Limespy/sarajas/meta/README.md

 Here are the tools for generating the actual database.
 These are mainly used as utilities when the database functionalities are being developed.

 Some similarities to framework or compiler.
+Mainly used for development.